 2. Dressing Outfit

-You can't sit around in your bra and panties getting ready in a world where everybody has a smartphone with camera and video in their hand.
+You can't sit around in your bra and panties getting ready in a world where everybody has a smartphone with a camera and video in their hand.
 Those would be some embarrassing dressing photos.
-Have a pretty robe, or something loose that buttons down the front, so you can be covered but not mess up your hair and makeup when it's time to switch to the dress.
+Have a pretty robe or something loose that buttons down the front, so you can be covered but not mess up your hair and makeup when it's time to switch to the dress.

 3. Wedding Attire

-Dress, foundation garments (bra, corset, etc.), wedding shoes, alternate flats, backup hair and makeup, evening bag, phone charger, bobby pins and safety pins (or general bridal emergency kit if you don't have a wedding planner), portable steamer or iron (unless you're positive they have one there), veil or headpiece, wedding jewelry and perfume.
+Dress, foundation garments (bra, corset, etc.), wedding shoes, alternate flats, backup hair and makeup, evening bag, phone charger, bobby pins and safety pins (or general bridal emergency kit if you don't have a wedding planner), portable steamer or iron (unless you're positive they have one there), veil or headpiece, wedding jewelry, and perfume.